pombredanne/django-th-pocket/README.rst

 TH_POCKET
 ~~~~~~~~~~~
-TH_POCKET is the settings you will need to be able to add/read data in/from Evernote.
+TH_POCKET is the settings you will need to be able to add/read data in/from Pocket.

 .. code:: python